juan-ivan-NV/autonomous-ai-mini-vehicle/README.md

 <code>ifconfig wlan0</code> or <code>ip -br a</code> to know the ip address

-turn off session on ssh
+turn off nano on ssh

 <code>sudo power off</code>